opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

     Docker image](https://hub.docker.com/_/nextcloud).
 There you can see which version is currently the stable one.
   - If you installed Nextcloud via Docker then we advise you to pin it to a `stable` tag.

-We recommend using the latest stable versions of both Nextcloud and OpenProject to be able to use the latest features.

 ## Set up the integration

 > **Important**: You need to have administrator privileges in both your Nextcloud and OpenProject instances to set up this integration.